SurajSSingh/Nomie-Stopwatch/README.md

 # Nomie Stopwatch

 ## Current Status
 This project is very much in alpha.
-Currently, the stopwatch plugin works as intended, though there may be refactorings to occur later on. ***As of 2022-12-31: Nomie v6 is closing down (see for details https://nomie.app/).
-If the v6 is released as open-source and is maintained by someone, I will consider trying to get this functionality into Nomie directly.***
+Currently, the stopwatch plugin works as intended, though there may be refactorings to occur later on. ***Nomiev6 is Open Sourced at https://github.com/open-nomie/nomie6-oss.
+I will continue working on this as a plugin and may later on bring it up to be included in the official application, specifically when major redesigns and refactorings are complete.***

 ## Motivation
 This plug-in is designed to augment the current timer system in Nomie v6.
 I created this to make it easier to associate specific timer events to other trackers.
 For example: